Effect of streaks on hypersonic boundary layer instability: Hypersonic boundary layers and streaks

-Despite its relative importance in the transition process, effect of streaks on transition in high-speed flow remains poorly understood.
-Studies on hypersonic streaky boundary layers and the stabilization of unstable waves have recently been undertaken.
-Twenty years after the first computation of optimal transient growth in compressible flows by \citet{hanifiTransientGrowthCompressible1996}. \citet{paredesTransientGrowthAnalysis2016} performed a characterization of compressibility effects on optimal streaks using PSE.
-For a supersonic flat plate boundary layer the stability properties of oblique first mode waves were found to be modified by the streaks by \cite{paredesInstabilityWaveStreak2017}.
-Stabilizing effects were noticed for waves having a transverse wavelength greater than two streaks wavelengths.
-On the contrary, shorter wavelength first-modes were destabilized.
-Consecutively, a similar analysis was made at hypersonic speed by \cite{paredesInstabilityWaveStreak2019} for a sharp cone boundary layer with a cold isothermal wall at a free stream Mach number $M_\infty=5.3$.
-The analysis focused on second-mode waves for which stabilising effects were confirmed.
-Specifically, planar second-mode waves were found to be stabilised by both increasing the streak amplitude and varying the streaks spanwise wavelength.
-This latter parameter was shown to be the most important in achieving substantial transition delay for low to moderate streaks amplitudes on the cone.
+Despite their importance in transition, effect of streaks on transition streaks have not been so comprehensively studied in hypersonic flows.
+As opposed to subsonic and supersonic flows, hypersonic boundary layers are known to support not one but two instability mechanisms: the first mode which is the continuation of TS waves in compressible flows and is shear driven. ; and the second mode, specific to hypersonic conditions, which comprises a trapped acoustic wave in the subsonic near-wall region \citep{mackBoundaryLayerLinearStability1984}.
+Both of these modes are known to be amplified in hypersonic,adiabatic boundary layers.
+With the particularity that, for cold isothermal boundary layers, the second mode is destabilised while the first-mode is getting stabilised \citep{fedorovHighSpeedBoundaryLayerInstability2011}.
+These two mechanisms are known to coexist with streaks in hypersonic flow conditions.
+However, research on the stability properties of these modes in hypersonic streaky boundary layers is incomplete.
+Twenty years after the first computation of optimal transient growth of streaks in compressible flows by \citet{hanifiTransientGrowthCompressible1996}. \citet{paredesTransientGrowthAnalysis2016} performed a characterisation of compressibility effects on optimal streaks using PSE for a supersonic flat plate boundary layer at $M_\infty=3.0$.
+The stability properties of oblique first-mode waves were found to be modified by the streaks by \cite{paredesInstabilityWaveStreak2017}.
+Stabilising effects were observed for waves having a spanwise wavelength greater than two streak wavelengths.
+On the contrary, shorter-wavelength first-modes were destabilised.
+Furhermore, at $M_\infty=3$, subharmonic first-mode waves were found to be the most amplified and led earlier to transition N-factor $N=5$ than the non-streaky boundary layer for moderate streak amplitude \citep{paredesTransitionDueStreamwise2016}.
+Another analysis was made in hypersonic conditions by \cite{paredesInstabilityWaveStreak2019} for a sharp-cone boundary layer with a cold isothermal wall at a free-stream Mach number $M_\infty=5.3$.
+The analysis focused only on second-mode waves which were shown to be stabilised by moderate-amplitude streaks.
+Specifically, planar second-mode waves were found to be stabilised both by increasing streak amplitude and varying streak spanwise wavelength.
+The latter parameter was shown to be the most important in achieving substantial transition delay for low to moderate streak amplitudes on the cone.
+On the other hand, no studies were performed for adiabatic wall conditions or first-mode waves growth in the hypersonic regime (i.e. $M_\infty>5$).